DavidThielen/TradeWindsLoggerProvider/README.md

 So I created this.
 If you face the same problem, or for some other reason, need a basic simple LoggerProvider, here it is.
 It writes to File and Blob.
 It is in use and is fast and has very little overhead.

+> This is under the MIT license.
+If you find this very useful I ask (not a requirement) that you consider reading my book [I DON’T KNOW WHAT I’M DOING!: How a Programmer Became a Successful Startup CEO](https://a.co/d/bEpDlJR).
+>
+> And if you like it, please review it on Amazon and/or GoodReads.
+The number of legitimate reviews helps a lot.
+Much appreciated.

 ### Mapping configuration to your LoggerProvider

 The magic is the `ProviderAlias`: